Ishraq3002/Dynamic-Image-Analysis-Using-Deep-Learning/README.md

 **Developed By:** Md Ishraq Tanzim

 ## Overview
 This project demonstrates the implementation of Convolutional Neural Network (CNN) and a simpler neural network model for image classification using PyTorch.
 It includes data preprocessing, model training, evaluation, and visualization techniques to effectively classify images and analyze model performance.
+The primary objective is to implement a machine learning model that can classify hand-written digit images taken from the MNIST dataset.
+The challenge, solved in this project, involves using a limited dataset to learn a classifier that generalizes well to unseen test data.
+The dataset includes images where the top sub-image acts as a pointer to either the middle or bottom sub-images, which determines the label of the whole image based on the digit displayed in the top sub-image.

 ## Features
 - CNN and simple neural network models for image classification.